Proud Canadian Company

 • Mortgage prepayments allow you to pay off your mortgage faster and save on interest-carrying costs.

-• Your prepayment privileges allow you to make lump sum payments, increase regular payments, change your payment frequency, and round up payments.
+• Your prepayment privileges allow you to make lump-sum payments, increase your regular payments, or round up your payments.

 • Prepayment penalties may apply if you exceed your lender’s annual prepayment limits.